FRIEND MANAGEMENT

 Layout explorations

 I started exploring the friend management panel on mobile first as its challenging to accommodate such a huge feature on a small screen space.
-After reviewing with designers and stakeholders, I came up with several different ways to include immersive personality in the friend management section.
+After reviewing with designers and stakeholders, I came up with several different options for users to manage their social connections

 Mobile